bryanwillis/Bootstrap-Stroke/README.md

 ## Live example
-Just check this [live example](http://highrobotics.com/we-did-it/web/bootstrapstrokeicon.aspx) of icons.
+Just check this [live example](http://highrobotics.com/we-did-it/web/bootstrapstrokeicon.aspx) of the icons.

 ## How to use